On the Injectivity Radius of the Stiefel Manifold: Numerical investigations and an explicit construction of a cut point at short distance: Explicit construction of a cut point under the canonical metric

 \section{Explicit construction of a cut point under the canonical metric}

-In this section, we restrict ourselves to geodesics on the Stiefel manifold $St(4,2)$ starting in $U_0 = ^T$.
-These are the Stiefel manifolds of smallest dimension that feature the maximum sectional curvature.
+In this section, we restrict ourselves to geodesics on the Stiefel manifold $St(4,2)$ starting in $U_0 = \begin{bsmallmatrix}I_2\\ 0\end{bsmallmatrix}$.
+This is the Stiefel manifolds of smallest dimension that features the maximum sectional curvature.
 Obviously, $4\times 2$-Stiefel matrices are embedded in Stiefel manifolds of larger dimensions by just filling them up with zeros in a suitable way.
 By \Cref{prop:cutpoint}, we know that cut points of geodesics are either first conjugate points or points to which there exist two different geodesics of equal length.
-Furthermore, by \Cref{rem:2piinsecond}, we know that the length of geodesics that feature a cut point which is no conjugate point along the geodesic is at least $\pi$.
+Furthermore, by \Cref{rem:2piinsecond}, we know that the length of geodesics that feature a cut point which is not a conjugate point along the geodesic is at least $\pi$.
 In order to determine conjugate points along a geodesic $\gamma$, we investigate Jacobi fields